zhuravlevma/typescript-ddd-architecture/README.md

 If you have a large monolith that contains many [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html), then the service can be divided into modules by context.

-If you have a micro service architecture and you prefer to allocate contexts to different services (which is preferable), then the service can be divided into modules by [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html).
+If you have a micro service architecture and you prefer to allocate contexts to different services (which is preferable).
+If it's not enough for you, then you can also divide subdomains into services.

-In this example, there are more than one bounded contexts, you have a monolith in front of you.
-And this monolith is internally divided into modules according to bounded contexts.
+Each Core subdomain can be divided into modules by [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html).

 ### Why do I need an event bus?